ayush-os/transpose/README.md

 this also increased bandwidth utilization to 134,217,728 bytes / 0.000143597 = 934,683,370,822.5102195728 B/s ~ 934.68 B/s

 which is 934.68 bill / 1.55 trill = 0.6030193548 => 60.3% utilization which is a 12.3% increase in bandwidth utilization

+simple matrix copy ran in 66 us which is
+2 * 4 * 16,777,216 = 134,217,728 bytes / 6.6e-5 ~ 2.033 trillion bytes / second (high L2 cache reads which is why its greater than a100 theoretical maximum)